 Figure 3.23 demonstrates that large habitable areas of Canada are under-populated currently; in the future, the carrying capacity of large areas of Canada will be able to support greater not fewer numbers of people if GMST continues to rise.
 Table 3.8 shows future nexus possibilities for Canada.

-Source: http://media.web.britannica.com/eb-media/10/70010-004-AFC7AD58.gif
+Figure 3.23 Population distribution in Canada and some projected effects of climate change (Source: http://media.web.britannica.com/eb-media/10/70010-004-AFC7AD58.gif)